the-gigi/auto-web-login/README.md

 The solution is an amalgam of several tools:

 - 🐒 A [Tampermonkey](https://www.tampermonkey.net/) user script clicks ze buttons for you!
+- 🐍 A python script to simulate interactive user clicks
 - 🍏 A little AppleScript to put an end to that last page.
-- 🚀 Launchd to make sure our AppleScript is always running.
+- 🚀 Launchd to make sure our AppleScript and Python are always running.

 Alright let's make it happen...